willnet/capybara-readme-ja/README.md

       fill_in 'Password', :with => other_user.password
     end
     click_link 'Sign in'
-    page.should have_content 'Invalid email or password'
+    expect(page).to have_content 'Invalid email or password'
   end
 end
 ```